VCVRack/Rack/README.md

 Note: The effect plugin can used be as an instrument, too.
 You just have to send it MIDI events !

+Note: The idle detection is enabled by default.
+A side effect of this is that e.g. sequencer modules will not play while the plugin is idle.
+Please turn off the idle detection in the toolbar menu (set it to "Always Active") in this case.

 # Installation
 Extract the 7zip archive and move the `vst2_bin/` folder to a VST2 plugin directory.